 The second crash was due to the illegal killing of elephants for their tusks.
 The bulls who survived the drought were now the victims.
 Kenya had banned legal trophy hunting in 1977.
 By the late 1980s, at the height of the ivory poaching era, about 6,200 elephants remained in the entire Tsavo region.

 I know it may seem boring and Tom definitely voices that opinion strongly but we went to Hluhluwe again – and he came along, a rare event nowadays.
 What swung him was the restaurant food.
 We debated as a family and decided to stay in the cheaper rondawels, but to eat at the buffet.
 Tom also slept in both mornings as we went on our 6am game drives, so all-in-all he quite enjoyed the chilled vibe and the grub.

-. . and then again at 8am with a changed tyre.
+. . and then again at 8am with a changed tyre plus a repaired spare.
 It’s a tedious story.

 As I spotted the first one crossing the road I thought Bibron’s Blind Snake!
 Not for any good reason, but it was the first thing that came to mind.
 I’ve always wanted to see a Blind Snake.
 Then I thought beaked snake, snouted snake, some underground snake!
 What were they?
 I’ve asked Nick Evans, maybe he’ll enlighten me.
 Length: About from my wrist to my elbow.
 Say 300-350mm.